benjaminfang/benjaminfang/README.md

 ## Hi there 👋

-My name is Benjamin Fang, and I am currently studying biology.
+My name is Hailing, and I am currently studying biology.

 * 😀 I hold a Bachelor's degree in Biotechnology as well as a Master's degree in Bioinfomatics.